Man allegedly kills wife on Alaska cruise

 (CNN)A Utah man allegedly killed his wife while on a cruise ship in Alaska, and told a witness he did it because she wouldn't stop laughing at him, the FBI said.

-Kenneth Ray Manzanares, 39, was charged Thursday in the killing of his wife while aboard the Emerald Princess cruise ship.
-The wife was identified only as K.M. in a criminal complaint.
+Kenneth Ray Manzanares, 39, was charged Thursday in the killing of his wife Kristy Manzanares while aboard the Emerald Princess cruise ship.

 Security and medical personnel responded to an incident Tuesday in the couple's cabin, according to the criminal complaint.